108bots/lottery-jackpot/README.md

 On a serious note, this code does the following:

 - Reads a feed from https://data.ny.gov/ on historical drawing data
-- Shows some unintersting stats to show that winning numbers are fairly uniformly distributed (for the most part)
+- Shows some unintersting stats to show that winning numbers are fairly uniformly distributed (powerball more uniform than megamillions)
 - Generates a weighted random sequence of numbers to try your luck

 ## Usage